§ 20-103 Individual and Community Sewage Disposal Systems; Required Sewer Connections; Prohibited Acts.

 Good faith before by the user in response to the notice of violations in a timely manner.

 In any event, any civil penalty assessed shall, at a minimum, be set to fully compensate the Borough for any harm associated with the violation.

 [Ord.
 2006-6, 9/19/2006]

-The Borough may suspend a sewer permit when such suspension is necessary in the opinion of the Borough in order to stop an actual or threatened discharge that presents or may present an imminent or substantial danger to the health or welfare of persons, the environment, causes interference with the Borough's sewage treatment facilities or causes the Borough to violate any conditions of its NPDES permit.
+The Borough may suspend a sewer permit when such suspension is necessary, in the opinion of the Borough, in order to stop an actual or threatened discharge that presents or may present an imminent or substantial danger to the health or welfare of persons or the environment, causes interference with the Borough's sewage treatment facilities or causes the Borough to violate any conditions of its NPDES permit.